Space Wing set to push the limits, commander says

 “We are trying to get after this issue,” Moore said.
 “We recognize this is not just an issue for Peterson Air Force Base, but it’s an issue across the Air Force that we’re working through — and by virtue of that there’s a series of policy and legal issues that the Air Force is having to navigate.

 Moore also addressed the racist slurs scrawled outside black students’ doors at USAFA’s preparatory school in late September, and praised Superintendent Lt.
-Gen. Jay Silveria’s widely-reported rebuke to cadets — that if they can’t treat others with respect, they should “get out.”
+Gen. Jay Silveria’s widely reported speech and rebuke to cadets — that if they can’t treat others with respect, they should “get out.”

 Moore reassured families that “when your airmen are entrusted to the 21st Space Wing, they’re going to be surrounded by leaders who promote a culture of dignity and respect.
 We will absolutely refuse inappropriate behavior; it has no room.

-“As the events at the Air Force Academy last week brought a highlight, I would go on to say that the General’s comments that were put out there in the media were awe-inspiring,” he said. n CSBJ
+“As the events at the Air Force Academy last week brought a highlight, I would go on to say that the general’s comments that were put out there in the media were awe-inspiring,” he said.